Student Association Handbook

 Campus Operations is a committee of different staff from a variety of departments within UBCO who are involved with many factors of events such as facilities, security, food services and custodial services.
 We, the staff of the SUO are not part of the committee, it is university based.

-If your event is a simple one, the application is a way to inform them of your plans by filling out page 1 & 2 of the Safe Event Application Template.
+If your event is a simple one, the application is a way to inform them of your plans by filling out page 1 & 2 of the Safe Event Plan.

 If the event is a larger event or involves more details, you will need approval for the event from the committee.
 Make sure you plan your event with time to submit the form and get it approved.
 The committee only meets once a week and due to the volume of events on campus, approval can take time especially at the beginning and end of each term.